 Why isn't the pitcher injury and Tommy John Surgery epidemic showing any signs of reversing?

-In my opinion, that is in large part because, in asking Tom House what is happening, why, and how to fix it, baseball is talking to one of the people who is the problem, not the solution.
+In my opinion, that is due in large part because, by continually looking to and asking Tom House what is happening, why, and how to fix it, baseball is talking to one of the people who is the problem, not the solution.

-As a result, he is unlikely to throw himself under the bus.
+As a result, and as Paul Nyman did -- and did NOT do -- in Jeff Passan's book "The Arm", he is unlikely to throw himself under the bus.

-I have spent the past year studying literally everything Tom House -- and his protege and co-author of Arm Action, Arm Path, and the Perfect Pitch, Doug Thorburn -- has written or said, focusing on his most recent statements.
+I spent the 2014-15 offseason studying, and trying to understand, literally everything Tom House -- and his protege and co-author of Arm Action, Arm Path, and the Perfect Pitch, Doug Thorburn -- has written or said, focusing especially on his most recent statements.

 I don't see any signs that anything significant has changed in Tom House's teaching in at least the past 15 years.